bitovi/academy/src/technology-consulting/6-building-rapport.md

 Tips and techniques:

 - **Use a personal tracking system:** Implement a system (e.g. daily notes documents or a to-do list app) to keep track of what you’ve promised and meet deadlines on time.
-- **Break down tasks:** Divide larger tasks into smaller, manageable deliverables.
-Include buffer time for each to accommodate unexpected delays, and communicate these milestones to clients.
+- **Break down tasks:** Divide larger tasks into smaller pieces so they’re easier to estimate and you can report progress on the pieces if a task lasts longer than a day or so.

 ### Foster honesty and transparency